 When choosing a CMMS, who should be consulted?
 Consulting with the right people early in your research will help you get one step closer to choosing a CMMS based on a more holistic approach to maintenance.

-- Maintenance Managers: These individuals will be in charge of overseeing the daily use of the CMMS, so it’s critical to involve property managers early in the process to help gain buy-in and improve system adoption.
+- System Administrators and Maintenance Managers: These individuals will be in charge of overseeing the daily use of the CMMS, so it’s critical to involve them early in the process to help gain buy-in and improve system adoption.

 - Field Technicians: Because these are the people who will be using the CMMS the most, their feedback on features, usability, and willingness to adopt software is critical.